Become an intern in the areas of substance use disorder and mental health treatment at Wayside.

 We offer one internship / practicum position at each of our main treatment locations per semester.
 We welcome applicants who are seeking their licensed alcohol and drug counseling (LADC) degree at either the bachelor’s or master’s level.
 We also accept LPC and LPCC students seeking a mental health internship.
 We do not offer social work or sociology internships.

-**Internship applications for Spring 2023 are now being accepted.
-Please visit our Career page for internship opportunities and to apply**
+**Internship applications for Spring 2023 are no longer being accepted.
+We will open applications for summer internship opportunities in January of 2023.**

 **Note: We do not offer social work or sociology internships.**